 If you drag along what’s dragging you deeper down the pit, you will eventually sink.
-Smoking like a chimney, drinking alcohol or sugary drinks, and doom scrolling TikTok are all habits you want to brag about quitting - not doing.
+Smoking like a chimney, staying sedentary for far too long, and doom-scrolling TikTok are all habits you want to brag about quitting - not doing.
 There is a handful of literature and well-founded work that can help you kick the habit.

 The one trick we like in particular is doing something else you enjoy every time you crave your toxic pleasure.
 When you think of scrolling away your feelings, play a word puzzle.
 If you want to light up, hop to a light exercise break instead.
 It’s easier when something else fills the craving gap.